doyle199/AWS-OpsWorks-Stacks/README.md

 # AWS-OpsWorks-Stacks
 AWS OpsWorks Stacks

 First, one must create a basic application server stack.
 From the AWS Management Console go to AWS OpsWorks Stacks.
 Click on stacks in the left menu.
-Click on Ass stack on the right side.
+Click on Add stack on the right side.

 ![alt text](https://github.com/doyle199/AWS-OpsWorks-Stacks/blob/master/add_stack.png)